DandyQi/CentraBert/ReadMe.md

 ### Follow-Up: update existing merged MT model
 #### Remove a task branch

-Assume that we have a merged multi-task model containing mrpc, rte, mnli and qnli as task branches.
+Assume that we have a merged multi-task model containing mrpc, rte and mnli as task branches.
 To remove a branch, e.g. rte, we run the following script:
 ```bash
 #!/usr/bin/env bash